Alert icon

 Credible tools for diagnostics research

-Purple and red TEM Zika virus cells.
+Purple tendrils and red spheres of the Zika virus.

 Synthetic nucleic acids – Tools for diagnostics development